Hulda Regehr Clark

-Hulda Regehr Clark (18 October 1928 in Rosthern, Saskatchewan – 3 September 2009 in Chula Vista, California) was a Canadian naturopath, author, and practitioner of alternative medicine.
+Hulda Regehr Clark (18 October 1928 – 3 September 2009) was a Canadian naturopath, author, and practitioner of alternative medicine.
 Clark claimed all human disease was related to parasitic infection, and also claimed to be able to cure all diseases, including cancer and HIV/AIDS, by "zapping" them with electrical devices which she marketed.
 Clark wrote several books describing her methods and operated clinics in the United States.
 Following a string of lawsuits and eventual action by the Federal Trade Commission, she relocated to Tijuana, Mexico, where she ran the Century Nutrition clinic.

 Clark's claims and devices have been dismissed by authorities, ranging from the United States Federal Trade Commission and Food and Drug Administration to CAM figures such as Andrew Weil, as scientifically unfounded, "bizarre", and potentially fraudulent.
 Clark died 3 September 2009 from blood and bone cancer.

 Background

 Clark began her studies in biology at the University of Saskatchewan, Canada, where she was awarded Bachelor of Arts and Master of Arts degrees.
 After two years of study at McGill University, she attended the University of Minnesota studying biophysics and cell physiology.
 She received her doctorate degree in 1958 from the University of Minnesota.
 Her own biographical sketch states her degree was in physiology, but the Graduate School's Register of Ph.D.
-Degrees conferred by the University of Minnesota, July 1956-June 1966, states she received a Ph.D. in Zoology in 1958.
+Degrees conferred by the University of Minnesota, July 1956 – June 1966, states she received a Ph.D. in Zoology in 1958.
 Her thesis was entitled A Study of the Ion Balance of Crayfish Muscle: evidence for two compartments of cellular potassium.

 In 1979, Clark left government-funded research and began private consulting and her own research.
 From 2002 until her death she operated the Century Nutrition health clinic in Tijuana, Mexico, where her focus was primarily on late-stage cancer patients.
 Clark and her son Geoff separately owned businesses her patients and others used, including a restaurant, her self-publishing company, and a "self-health" store that sold her inventions.
 She published several books, including The Cure of All Cancers, The Cure for HIV/AIDS and The Cure For All Diseases.
 According to civil court records, her books generated over $7 million in sales by 2002, although Clark disputed this figure.

 She held a naturopathy degree from the non-accredited and defunct Clayton College of Natural Health a school lacking accreditation from any accreditation agency recognized by the United States Department of Education.